 After coming up with your financial goals, it’d be easier to put your plans to work with the right savings account.

-An easy way to organise your finances so you don’t forget is to automate.
+An easy way to organise your finances is to automate your monthly deductions.
 Insurance premiums and telco bills can be set on GIRO payments, while some savings accounts feature automation tools like OCBC Savings Goals.

 OCBC Savings Goals auto-deducts a certain savings amount each month, so you can have peace of mind knowing that you are saving without actually doing anything.
 Your savings will be “locked up” until you decide to release them.
 This forces you to be disciplined and takes away the temptation of touching your savings until your target amount is reached.